 The Group has continued to maintain its healthy cash position.
-As at 30 June 2017, cash and cash equivalents amounted to \$52.2 million, a 1.4% increase from 30 June 2016.
-Net cash flows generated from operating activities amounted to \$18.0 million, while net cash flows used in investing activities was \$5.3 million and net cash flows used in financing activities was \$11.9 million.
+As at 30 June 2018, cash and cash equivalents amounted to \$61.1 million, a 17.1% increase from 30 June 2017.
+Net cash flows generated from operating activities amounted to \$11.4 million, while net cash flows used in investing activities was \$2.5 million and net cash flows used in financing activities was \$0.02 million.

-With its strong financial position, the Group intends to continue pursuing business opportunities that will benefit the Group and its stakeholders.
+With its strong financial position, the Group intends to continue pursuing business opportunities prudently and strategically.